-Originally created as admission ticket for the mask play Alfred the Great in Cliveden House – this in the background – 1748 before Prince and Princess of Wales on occasion of the latter’s birthday, later the sujet served as subscription proof for H’s Sigismunda.
+Originally created as admission ticket for the masque Alfred the Great in Cliveden House – this in the background – 1748 before Prince and Princess of Wales on occasion of the latter’s birthday, later the sujet served as subscription proof for H’s Sigismunda.

 Cook “made his mark as Hogarth engraver, too, whose complete work he has engraved in copy” (Thieme-Becker) and whose original format he maintained contrary to all later Hogarth editions in his first, earlier edition.
 For some sheets not published by Hogarth himself Cook became their first engraver, just as he also gained approval of a contemporary connoisseur as Maximilian Speck von Sternburg.
 Here present from Cook’s popular later, smaller Hogarth edition from 1806-09. – Trimmed within the wide white platemark whose outer edges are weakly brownspotted on two sides.

 Offer no. 9,025 | EUR 33. (c.
 US$ 35.) + shipping